-Responsibility for regulatory compliance rests with the aircraft operator/owner to ensure their aircraft meets the regulations.
-This is usually met by meeting the standards outlined in:
+As an aircraft operator/owner you have responsibility to ensure your aircraft meets these regulations.
+This is usually achieved by your aircraft meeting the standards outlined in either:

 - International Civil Aviation Organisation Annex 16 – International standards and recommended practices, Environmental protection, Volume I – Aircraft noise and Volume II – Aircraft engine emissions

 - Code of Federal Regulations, Title 14: Aeronautics and Space, Chapter I – Federal Aviation Administration, Department of Transportation, Subchapter C – Aircraft, Part 34 – Fuel Venting and exhaust emission requirements for turbine engine powered airplanes, and Part 36 – Noise standards: Aircraft type and airworthiness certification.

 We can assist you to meet these requirements by identifying which of the sub-regulations, outlined below, apply to your specific aircraft.

 with environmental regulations for aircraft

 We recommend you confirm your aircraft’s compliance with the aircraft environmental regulations if you:

 - purchase a new aircraft

 - add an aircraft to the Australian Civil Aircraft Register

 - operate an aircraft that has previously been assessed in accordance with the Air Navigation (Aircraft Noise) Regulations 2018 but has been modified in any way, which may affect its noise characteristics